-- 8.1 The Performance and Audit Committee are asked to note the contents of the report and; - 8.2 Note that an Information Security Policy and RMP will be presented to a future Committee and Partnership Board for approval.
+- 8.1 The Board are asked to note the contents of the report and; - 8.2 Agree that an Information Security Policy and RMP will be presented to the Partnership Board for approval.

-Office Manager September 2016
+Angela Chambers Business Manager September 2016

 Policy Implications Need for new policy.

 Financial Implications As detailed in the report.

 Race Equalities Implications None

 Gender Equalities Implications None

 Disability Equalities Implications None

 Climate Change Implications None